 Secure your device

+Use the Company Portal or Microsoft Intune app to enroll and register your personal or work-provided device with your organization.
 The apps walk you through each step of enrollment, and configure your device settings to match your organization's policies.
 They also alert you to problems or settings that need to be resolved before you can get corporate access.

 Examples of policies that your organization might require are: